Amps to Watts Calculator

 Summary

-Enter current (amps) and voltage — plus power factor for AC — to instantly calculate power in watts for DC, single-phase AC, or three-phase AC circuits.
+Enter current (amps), voltage, and power factor to instantly calculate watts for DC or AC single/three-phase circuits.

 How it works

-- Select the circuit type: DC, AC Single-Phase, or AC Three-Phase.
+- Select your circuit type: DC, AC single-phase, or AC three-phase.

-- For AC circuits, enter the power factor (0 to 1).
-DC circuits use PF = 1 automatically.
+- For AC circuits, enter the power factor (0–1).
+Resistive loads use PF = 1.

 Use cases

-- Estimate generator or UPS capacity needed for a given amp draw.
+- Verify that a generator or UPS can handle a given load.

 Frequently Asked Questions